MicrosoftDocs/winrt-api/windows.data.json/jsonobject.md

 Represents a JSON object containing a collection of name and [JsonValue](jsonvalue.md) pairs.

-JsonObject is an activatable class that implements [JsonValue](jsonvalue.md) and the [IMap(String, IJsonValue)](../windows.foundation.collections/imap_2.md) interface such that its name/value pairs can be manipulated like a dictionary.
+JsonObject is an activatable class that implements [JsonValue](jsonvalue.md) and the [IMap&lt;String,IJsonValue&gt;](../windows.foundation.collections/imap_2.md) interface such that its name/value pairs can be manipulated like a dictionary.
 When there are values with duplicated names, the last name/value pair will be stored.

 ## -remarks